The Government has started its national Covid-19 vaccine rollout, aiming to administer 1.1 million doses by mid-2021.

 The speed of the global vaccine rollout is critical.
 Without timely intervention, the virus could mutate into new strains that resist existing vaccines.
 Since October 2020, three variants of concern have evolved, two of which are already in New Zealand.

 The B.1.1.7 strain, which is also known as the UK variant, was first reported in December 2020.
 The B.1.351 strain, also known as the South African variant, was reported in January 2021.
-Both of these variants are more transmissible and have increased lethality compared to other Covid-19 strains.
+Both of these variants are more transmissible and have increased lethality compared with other Covid-19 strains.